-Skimming and Scanning are two key skills identified in the Programmes of Study for KS2 Reading in the National Curriculum.
-The following exercise will help the children to practice these, will increase their exposure to different kinds of texts, and will increase their awareness of the different consonant blends.
+Skimming and Scanning are two important reading skills.
+The following exercise will help the children to practise these, will increase their exposure to different kinds of texts, and will increase their awareness of the different consonant blends.

 3) The main part of the activity can be tried in two different ways: